Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootEnabled).md

 ```

 - Execute cgpu onboarding script.
-Note: First time deployment will need subscription owner/administrator to execute the script to set up access to shared image. ([Learn about owner/administrator role](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-subscription-admin))
-If re-use the same resource group that has already been set up, no specific role required as the Service Principal already have associated access.

 ```
-# This script will help to get you authenticated with Microsoft tenant
-# and get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.
+# This script will help to get you get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.
 # Then it will launch VMs with secure boot enabled, based on the provided arguments in your specified resource group.
 # If resource group doesn't exist, it will create the resource group with the specified name in the target subsription.
-#
-# Note: First time execution will require the administrator role for the target Azure subscription to
-# provision by generating the associated service principal contributor roles in your target resource group.
 #
 # Example Arguments:
 #	-tenantid "8af6653d-c9c0-4957-ab01-615c7212a40b" `